agaSiddhi/ML_Project/README.md

 The repository contains the codebase of the SRGAN implemented by the team.
 # Folder Structure:
 ## Phase_3:
-  This folder contains the final codebase of the model.You can also find the train and loss data along with the generated images.
+  This folder contains the final codebase of the model.You can also find the train and loss data along with the generated images.More details is inside the folder.
 ## Srpt Weights:
   This folder contains the checkpoints for the weights obtained
 ## Paper Studied: